Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

 - Mixing up x and y (input vs prediction).
 Use ŷ = w·x + b.
 - Forgetting to square errors (then + and − cancel out).

+Beginner mode: Regression & MSE — super simple
+- Goal: Draw a line that best guesses y from x.
+- Error for one point = actual − predicted.
+Squared makes big errors hurt more.
+- MSE = average of all squared errors.
+Smaller is better.

+Try it yourself (1 minute):
+- Data: (x,y) = (1,2), (2,3).
+Suppose line is ŷ = x + 0.
+- Predictions = [1,2] → errors = [1,1] → squares = [1,1] → MSE = 1.
+- If you move the line up by +1: ŷ = x + 1 → preds [2,3] → errors [0,0] → MSE = 0 (perfect for this toy set).

+Pitfalls to avoid:
+- Units matter.
+If x is in meters and y in dollars, rescale features if needed.
+- Outliers can dominate MSE.
+Consider robust losses (MAE/Huber) if needed.

 #### Gradient Descent
 - Iterative optimization: step opposite the gradient to reduce loss; key hyperparameter is learning rate α (too big overshoots; too small is slow).
 - Extends naturally to multiple features (higher-dimensional parameter space).